Gerhard Pretorius (B.A., MSc.) (Reg. UKCP, HCPC)

 I have extensive experience in working with young people (both children and adolescents.)

 (Please note that the above fees are indications.
 Fees are usually negotiated based on the individual or families circumstances.)

 I am also able to see BUPA & Aviva clients.

 I usually ask the clients complete payment for a session before the session starts.

 |Face to face counselling:||Yes|

-I have some appointments available after 5pm or weekends.
+I have some appointments available after 5pm on Tuesdays and Wednesdays.

 Types of client